 Mandy Wax is a contemporary visual artist who lives and works in East Sussex.
-Her dynamic wall hung pieces and haunting installations are made using a variety of art forms including collage, photography and textiles.
+Her dynamic wall hung pieces and haunting installations are made using a variety of art forms including painting, collage, photography and textiles.
 Her style of working reflects her background in philosophy and psychoanalysis and her pieces are often the result of research and observations into the human psyche.